How Many Treatments Will I Need?

-This question comes up again and again when speaking with patients, no matter how much experience they do or do not have with Oriental Medicine.
+This question comes up again and again.
 It is understandable that folks would like to know exactly what they are in for, considering that free time and finances can be scarce.
-Acupuncture and Chinese herbal medicine are not magic bullets, as some other forms of medicine claim to be.
+Acupuncture and Chinese herbal medicine are not magic bullets.
 There are no secret formulas or acupuncture points for your illness.
-Some dedication is required at first, but the effects of treatment are often more long lasting, and of a superior quality, when compared to other forms of medicine because a deep constitutional change will have taken place.
+Some dedication is required at first, but the effects of treatment are often long-lasting and deep.
 Generally speaking, most chronic or recurring conditions will require a longer series of treatment than those that are acute in nature.

-While it is absolutely true that each person's condition is unique, and will therefore require a unique treatment strategy and treatment plan,there is a certain level of commitment that all patients will be asked to follow to the best of their ability.
+While it is absolutely true that each person's condition is unique, and will therefore require a unique treatment strategy and treatment plan, there is a certain level of commitment that all patients will be asked to follow to the best of their ability.
 In this blog I will attempt to describe this process as best that I can.
-I will discuss the necessary treatment frequency for all patients, especially ones that are new or that are looking for relief from a specific condition; and the stages of care, which is adapted from a chiropractic model.
-I will be borrowing concepts from this article in order to supplement my own thoughts.
+I will discuss the necessary treatment frequency for all patients, especially ones that are new or that are looking for relief from a specific condition; and the stages of care, which is an adapted version of a commonly-used model in the healthcare industry.

-The industry standard, so to speak, that the vast majority of us are taught in Oriental Medicine school, is a treatment frequency of once per week.
+The standard, so to speak, that the vast majority of us are taught in Oriental Medicine school, is a treatment frequency of once per week.
 This is what virtually all practitioners in the U.S. suggest to their patients.
 There are a whole host of reasons for this, with the most obvious and troublesome being the overall public image of Chinese Medicine in this country.
 Oriental Medicine, which includes acupuncture, Chinese herbal medicine, etc., is often referred to as "complementary" or "alternative" medicine, which suggests that it is to be used alongside of (oftentimes at a very minimal frequency) conventional Western medicine, or even as a last resort when nothing else seems to be helping a person's condition.
-I could speak on this topic more, but that is not the focus of this blog.
-However, it should be noted that once weekly acupuncture sessions do in fact work for a lot of people.
-In fact, I've known patients who only come in once per month in order to maintain their level of well-being.
+It should be noted that once weekly acupuncture sessions do in fact work for a lot of people.
+I've known patients who only come in once per month in order to maintain their level of well-being.
 This is not the norm though, and these patients have often been getting acupuncture treatments and/or taking herbal formulas for many years.
 Most patients will experience positive changes after any treatment, but when done only once weekly, and especially with chronic conditions, the relief may only last one or two days.
 When starting a course of treatment, especially for chronic conditions, it is unusual (but not impossible) for a single session to offer complete healing.
 This is a functional medicine, designed to help your body and mind rediscover a more efficient and harmonious way of operating.
 Asking the body-mind to reorganize itself in the direction towards healing, and to get it to move in that direction regularly and on its own, requires consistent and frequent treatments at first.
 There are way too many variables involved in the perpetuation of one's condition for a single treatment to heal the person 100%.
 These variables include, but are not limited to: emotional health; job-related factors, including physical and mental stress; dietary choices; etc.

-Things are done a bit differently in China.
-There, acupuncture is administered daily for 5-10 days in a row, followed by a break of two or three days, and then another course of daily treatment for 5-10 more days.
-Acupuncture is only given once per week as a follow up to these more concentrated and successful courses of treatment.
+In China, acupuncture is administered daily for 5-10 days in a row, followed by a break of two or three days, and then another course of daily treatment for 5-10 more days.
+Acupuncture is only given once per week as a follow-up to these more concentrated and successful courses of treatment.
 Now, most U.S. patients may think that is excessive and not possible, but please consider the following:

 It is important to remember that during each treatment your acupuncturist is giving you the best of their medicine that they can, but this is only one half of the healing relationship.
 The patient has a responsibility to engage their mind and to make the decision to meet their practitioner half way.
 This means being flexible and compliant with regards to dietary, lifestyle, exercise, or other recommendations that may be given.